aaukhatov/macbook-setup/README.md

 ## Installation

-Run following command in your terminal to install from the scratch
+Run following command in your terminal to start installation

 ```shell
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/aaukhatov/macbook-setup/HEAD/install.sh)"
 ```

-> **Tip:** Review the script before running — install.sh￼ is short and readable.
+> **Tip:** Review the script before running - `install.sh`￼ is short and readable.

 ### If the repo is already cloned